 The Council considered the under-mentioned Motion (Agenda item 20 refers) submitted in the name of Councillor Carolyne Culver.

-The Chairman informed the Council that should the motion be approved; under Procedural Rule 4.5.8 it would be referred to the Executive for consideration.
+The Chairman informed the Council that the motion would be referred to the Executive for consideration.

 MOTION: As amended proposed by Councillor Carolyne Culver and seconded by Councillor Martha Vickers:

 That the Council: